cujojs/when/docs/api.md

 In addition to transforming a value, `then` allows you to recover from, or propagate, *intermediate* errors.
 Any errors that are not handled will be caught by the promise machinery and used to reject the promise returned by `then`.

 Calling `done` transfers all responsibility for errors to your code.
-If an error (either a thrown exception or returned rejection) escapes the `handleValue`, or `handleError` you provide to `done`, it will be rethrown in an uncatchable way to the host environment.
+If an error (either a thrown exception or returned rejection) escapes the `handleValue`, or `handleError` you provide to `done`, it will be rethrown in an uncatchable way to the host environment, causing a loud stack trace or a crash.

 This can be a big help with debugging, since most environments will then generate a loud stack trace.
 In some environments, such as Node.js, the VM will also exit immediately, making it very obvious that a fatal error has escaped your promise chain.